-[LiHW18] presented the Two-Thresholds Forwarding Policy (TTFP) algorithm, which is used to control the data that goes to the MEC platform and the one that goes to the cloud server.
-This study considers two types of applications: the Delay Tolerant (DT) application and the Delay Sensitive (DS) application.
-The algorithm evaluates the state of the system CPU utilisation for a specific input of the system busy threshold and the traffic intensity threshold of each application and decides the traffic routing path.
-The simulations results show that TTFP algorithm is essential to control the DT application arrival on the MEC BBU data computing part to avoid CPU utilisation overflow, in order to maintain the waiting time of DS application as low as possible.
+[LiHW18] presents the Two-Thresholds Forwarding Policy (TTFP) algorithm, which is used to control data that go either to the MEC platform or to the cloud server.
+This study considers two types of applications: Delay Tolerant (DT) and the Delay Sensitive (DS).
+The algorithm evaluates the state of the system CPU utilisation for a specific input of the system busy threshold and the traffic intensity threshold of each application, and then decides the traffic routing path.
+Simulations results show that the TTFP algorithm is essential to control the DT application arrival on the MEC BBU data computing part to avoid CPU utilisation overflow, in order to maintain the waiting time of DS application as low as possible.